-(3)These securities are available for future awards under the LTIP.
-The maximum number of common shares that are available for awards under the LTIP and under any other security based compensation arrangements adopted by the Company, may not exceed 7,758,211 shares (equal to 20% of the issued and outstanding common shares of the Corporation on the Effective Date).
+(3) These securities are available for future awards under the LTIP.
+The maximum number of common shares that are available for awards under the LTIP and under any other security based compensation arrangements adopted by the Company, may not exceed 7,758,211 shares (equal to 20% of the issued and outstanding common shares of the Corporation on June 11, 2020).
 No further awards are authorized for grant under the 2018 Option Plan and the 2018 RSU/DSU Plan.

-On August 1, 2015, the Company entered into ten-year triple net lease agreements for its former principal executive office at 202 N. Luke Street, Lafayette, Louisiana 70506 (collectively, the "Executive Office Lease") with a rental company affiliated with the Company's Chief Executive Officer, Casey Hoyt, and President, Michael Moore.
+On August 1, 2015, the Company entered into ten-year triple net lease agreements for its former principal executive offices at 202 N. Luke Street, Lafayette, Louisiana 70506 (collectively, the "Executive Office Lease") with a rental company affiliated with the Company's Chief Executive Officer, Casey Hoyt, and President, Michael Moore.
 Rental payments under the Executive Office Lease were \$20,000 per month, plus taxes, utilities and maintenance.
-Total rental payments for the use of the Executive Office Lease were \$201,000 for the year ended December 31, 2021 and \$237,000 for the year ended December 31, 2020.
 On October 1, 2021, the Company acquired the properties for \$2.8 million following approval by the Board of Directors.
 The acquisition of these previously leased properties was funded by cash on hand and resulted in no incremental debt.
+Prior to the purchase, rental payments for the use of the Executive Office Lease were \$201,000 for the year ended December 31, 2021.

-Other than the Executive Office Lease and acquisition of related properties, since the beginning of the year ended December 31, 2020, there have not been, nor are there currently proposed, any transaction or series of similar transactions to which the Corporation was or is a party in which the amount involved exceeded or exceeds the lesser of \$120,000 or one percent of the average of our total assets at year end 2021 and 2020 and in which any of the Corporation's directors, executive officers, holders of more than 5% of any class of our voting securities, or any member of the immediate family of any of the foregoing persons, had or will have a direct or indirect material interest.
+Other than the Executive Office Lease and acquisition of related properties, since the beginning of the year ended December 31, 2021, there have not been, nor are there currently proposed, any transaction or series of similar transactions to which the Corporation was or is a party in which the amount involved exceeded or exceeds the lesser of \$120,000 or one percent of the average of our total assets at year end 2022 and 2021 and in which any of the Corporation's directors, executive officers, holders of more than 5% of any class of our voting securities, or any member of the immediate family of any of the foregoing persons, had or will have a direct or indirect material interest.